cyocum/cyocum.github.io/_posts/2020-08-15-Named-Graphs.md

-meaningless; the `/LL/` portion of the URL, however, looks very much like the manuscript abbreviation for the Book of Leinster (LL) and, in fact, it is; the next portion of the URI is `lagin.trig` which is the current file; finally, `#Find` is the individual.
+meaningless; the `/LL/` portion of the URL, however, looks very much like the manuscript abbreviation for the Book of Leinster (LL) and, in fact, it is; the next portion of the URI is `lagin.trig` which is the current genealogical item and file; finally, `#Find` is the individual.
 Without Named Graphs, this reading procedure would need to be done for each URI returned.
 This is inefficient and, as will be seen, difficult, but not impossible, to replicate in SPARQL.

-So, if, for the sake of modelling the genealogical situation in the MSS, we wished to add the manuscripts as objects known to the Triplestore, we would need to find a way of doing that rather than the method delineated above.
+So, if, for the sake of modelling the genealogical situation in the MSS, we wished to add MSS as objects known to the Triplestore, we would need to find a way of doing that rather than the method delineated above.
 Named Graphs model just this situation.
 If we wished to indicate the manuscript within which a triple appears as a sub-graph of the nameless default graph, we can do this in the TriG file format like so:

 ```turtle